How Much Do Bartenders Make?

 You can get paid EXTREMELY well during seasonal work, especially if you’re working somewhere with a tipping culture (Spain, America, Canada).
 The reason being, most people holidaying in these expensive resorts are wealthy and they’re in a good/relaxed mood, so they happily tip you a bunch of cash (upwards of $1,000 a night!).

-However, you can also be paid extremely badly.
+However, a bartender salary can also be extremely bad.
 And in some cases, you’ll only be doing a ‘season’ for the experience, as opposed to for the money.

 For example, when I worked in the French alps, all the bartenders around town were paid really badly.
 But none of us cared because we could go snowboarding everyday and party every night!